kuancheen/anti-gravity-global-workflows/README.md

 ### Starting a New Project

-1. Create project directory
+1. Create project directory.
-2. Agent automatically runs `/new-project-init`
+2. Agent automatically runs `/new-project-init`.
-3. GitHub repository is created
+3. GitHub repository name is confirmed.
-4. All documentation files are generated
+4. All documentation files and local workflows are generated.
-5. Initial commit is made and pushed (after your confirmation)
+5. Initial commit is made and pushed (after your confirmation).

 ### Making Changes to Existing Project

-1. Request feature/fix from agent
+1. Request feature/fix from agent.
-2. Agent implements changes
+2. Agent implements changes.
-3. You review and confirm changes
+3. You review and confirm changes.
-4. **Agent automatically runs version update workflow**:
+4. **Agent automatically runs version update workflow**.
-   - Determines version bump type
-   - Updates all relevant files
-   - Updates CHANGELOG with changes
-   - Commits and pushes to GitHub (after your confirmation)

----

-## 🎨 Project Types

-### Web Applications
-- Include `index.html` with version string (e.g., `App Version: v1.7.1`)
-- Version displayed in UI footer or meta tags
-- Copyright notice in HTML

-### Non-Web Projects
-- Version only in `README.md` and `CHANGELOG.md`
-- No `index.html` modifications

 ---